daffainfo/ctf-writeup/AmateursCTF 2023/You get extra information 2/README.md

 ```

 ## How to Solve?
 To solve this problem, we need to find the value of prime number first, `p` and `q` and then we can decode the encrypted flag.
 To find the value of `p` and `q`, i created a program that using Z3 package.
-Here is the program that I used to find `p` and `q`
+Here is the program I used to find `p` and `q`

 ```python
 from z3 import *